AlwaysBCoding/poketools/NOTES.md

 ## TODO
+  - add python unit testing workflow for properly coding move behavior
+  - add more overall moves
+  - create a worklfow for training models on big GPU machines on AWS and synchronizing later

+  - hold off on adding abilities
+  - hold off on adding items

   - figure out why fainted blue_side pokemon can perform a battle action after fainting (probably because it doesn't get cancelled after fainting, if they were acting second)

   - figure out the right calcs for assurance/avalanche power up moves